 This page introduces some of the concepts and skills needed to effectively research.
 It also looks at some of the key materials and places which you're likely to use for researching and gives some 'top tips' for using them effectively.
-You might want to work through each box and tab in order, or just jump to the box which is most relevant for you right now.
+You might want to work through each section in order, or just jump to the topic which is most relevant for you right now.

-Need some help?
-Contact Library or Academic Writing Service staff at your site for support.
+Contact Library or Academic Writing Service staff at your site

 Your campus Library provides access to print copies (wherever available) of the essential and recommended reading for your course.